Let Amy Poehler and Maya Rudolph Take You On A Girls Trip To Netflix's

 "Celebrating with a girls weekend, huh?"
 Fey asks in the trailer.
 "Just remember, guys, whatever gets said is probably what the person has always felt and the alcohol just let it out."

-As Abby watches her meticulously-planned weekend fall apart and Rebecca grapples with aging, the women begin to wonder if their decades of friendship were worth it.
+As Abby watches her meticulously-planned weekend fall apart and Rebecca grapples with ageing, the women begin to wonder if their decades of friendship were worth it.

 "These women I have known for twenty-plus years, and yeah, sometimes I want to tell this one to fuck off," Poehler says.
 "That's what intimacy is."